The electronic structure of intrinsic magnetic topological insulator MnBi2Te4 quantum wires

 \section{Introduction}

+The interaction between nontrivial topological states and the magnetic order of magnetic topological insulators (MTI) gives rise to unique physical properties, such as the quantum anomalous Hall effect~\cite{chang2023colloquium, tokura202310} and axion insulators~\cite{li2024high,zhuo2023axion,lin2024spin,li2024dissipationless}.
+These properties offer diverse potential applications, ranging from low-power topological spintronic devices to topological quantum computing~\cite{zhang2023magnetic,wang2024topological,lian2018topological}.
+Since its discovery, the first intrinsic magnetic topological insulator, $\mathrm{MnBi_{2}Te_{4}}$~\cite{li2024progress}, has attracted considerable attention, sparking intense research interest~\cite{Dong2023,Wang2023}.

-The continuous progress in molecular beam epitaxial growth and etching techniques offers today unprecedented possibilities to fabricate isolated semiconductor heterostructures, which exhibit quantum confinement of charge carriers in two and three spatial dimensions~\cite{ashoori1996electrons,ansaloni2020single,yazdani2020charge}.
-The momentum-space confined electrons and holes are zero-dimensional (0D) for quantum dots (QDs) and one-dimensional (1D) for quantum wires (QWRs) ~\cite{heedt2021shadow,Science.1996.271.933}, displaying a broad range of rich mechanics behavior.
-Various semiempirical methods such as $\mathbf{k\cdot p}$ theory, density-functional theory, and tight-binding method have been used to calculate the electronic structure of conventional semiconductor QWRs, which are essential to determine the physical properties of such systems accurately.
-Due to the unique 1D structure, the electron can move freely only in one direction, and its density of states are concentrated in a few peaks, which means that QWRs can be used for a complementary-metal-oxide-semiconductor field-effect transistor ~\cite{Nanotechnology.2020.31.445204}, field-effect transistors~\cite{ahmad2018recent}, single-electron transistors~\cite{AppliedPhysicsLetters.2003.83.2052}.
-In addition, the QWRs also opens new opportunities for realizing high-efficiency photovoltaic devices for its remarkable optical properties~\cite{zhang2022large}.
+The relentless evolution of molecular beam epitaxial techniques and etching processes has paved the way for the fabrication of isolated semiconductor heterostructures~ \cite{zhai2023epitaxial,Paul2023,PhysRevLett.130.057001}.
+These heterostructures enable charge carrier confinement in both two-dimensional and three-dimensional spaces, leading to intriguing effects in condensed matter physics~\cite{ashoori1996electrons,ansaloni2020single,yazdani2020charge,Liu2021,Jin_2024}.
+The confined electrons and holes in momentum space manifest as zero-dimensional (0D) structures for quantum dots (QDs) and one-dimensional (1D) structures for quantum wires (QWRs) ~\cite{septianto2023enabling,heedt2021shadow,Science.1996.271.933}.
+Various semiempirical approaches, such as the $\mathbf{k\cdot p}$ method~\cite{PhysRevResearch.1.013001,Zhao2023}, self-consistent calculations based on density-functional theory~\cite{PhysRevB.47.4413, PhysRevLett.111.156402}, and the tight-binding approach~\cite{PhysRevB.108.235410,PhysRevB.108.035147,PhysRevB.108.085419}, have been utilized to determine the electronic structure of conventional semiconductor QWRs.
+Electrons in QWRs can move freely along only in one direction, and their density of states is concentrated in a few peaks.
+This unique property makes QWRs appropriate for various applications, including complementary-metal-oxide-semiconductor field-effect transistors~\cite{Nanotechnology.2020.31.445204}, nanowires-based field-effect transistors~\cite{ahmad2018recent}, and single-electron transistors~\cite{AppliedPhysicsLetters.2003.83.2052}.
+Additionally, the light-manipulating characteristics of QWRs could be exploited for creating highly effective solar energy devices~\cite{zhang2022large}.